netdata/netdata/README.md

 You can also check all the other directories.
 Most of them have plenty of documentation.

 ## Community

+We recently launched the [Netdata Community](https://community.netdata.cloud).
+You can find most of us there!
+It's also a good place to ask questions, find resources, or learn what features or fixes we are working on next.

 We welcome [contributions](/CONTRIBUTING.md).
 Feel free to join the team!